silent-mobius/Lpi_DevOps/DevOps/Dev/Python/00_Instant_Hacking:_The_Basics/00_The_Interactive_Interpreter.md

 	>>>
 If you do, you can start entering Python commands immediately.
 Note, however, that you may have an old version of Python.
 If the first line starts with Python 2 rather than Python 3, you might want to install a newer version anyway, as Python 3 introduces several breaking changes.
+Yon can find python 3 installation instructions in the main folder of the course.
+Once you have Python installed, try to fire up the interactive interpreter.
+If you’re using the command line, you could simply use the python command, or perhaps python3 if you have an older version installed as well.

+##The Interactive Interpreter

+When you start up Python, you get a prompt similar to the following:
+Python 3.6.8 (default, Mar 01 2019, 10:09:12)
+[GCC 8.3.1 20190223 (Red Hat 8.3.1-2)] on linux
+Type "help", "copyright", "credits" or "license" for more information.